-I make a diaper rash cream but I needed something that felt more soothing for my baby.
+I make a baby bottom soothing cream but I needed something that felt more refreshing for my baby.
 I also wanted something that was easier to carry around and less messy.
-I started looking into the products we have used to heal our skin and that’s how I came up with this diaper rash healing spray.
+I started looking into the products we have used on our skin and that’s how I came up with this baby bottom soothing spray.

 My biggest priority when making baby products is that they are safe.
 A lot of baby products contain toxic chemicals, like parabens or phthalates.
 I want my baby to come in contact with the least amount of chemicals as possible.
 This is why making your own products is so great – you know exactly what’s in each product.
 Plus it is so much more affordable than buying premade products.

-This diaper rash healing spray uses 2 key ingredients: witch hazel and aloe vera.
+This baby bottom soothing spray uses 2 key ingredients: witch hazel and aloe vera.
 You might be familiar with witch hazel because it’s given to woman for postpartum healing.
-Witch hazel has been used for centuries in skin issues – it promotes fast healing, eases pain, swelling and itching, and is a natural astringent.
+Witch hazel has been used for centuries in skin issues – it promotes fast skin repair, eases pain, swelling and itching, and is a natural astringent.

-Aloe Vera is also well known for healing skin, has antioxidants and antibacterial properties, it accelerates healing (has been tested in healing burns) and it also acts as an analgesic amongst other things.
+Aloe Vera is also well known for soothing skin, has antioxidants and antibacterial properties, it accelerates skin repair (has been tested in burns) and it also acts as an analgesic amongst other things.
 I remember growing up we had a few aloe vera plants in my home and we used them for everything: hair, skin and even ate the gel.
 It is one of those miraculous plants.

-This healing spay is also great is you’re healing from birth or if your little one gets a bruise.
+This baby bottom soothing spray is also amazing for postpartum, it is really soothing when you spray it onto your lady parts, and for soothing skin in general.
 I always carry a bottle in my diaper bag and mainly use it for bruises and after every diaper change.
 Plus my toddler says it makes her butt smell nice – haha!

-If you’re lucky to live in an area where you can grow the aloe vera plant, you can use it the gel straight up on your baby’s bottom to heal a diaper rash.
+If you’re lucky to live in an area where you can grow the aloe vera plant, you can use it the gel straight up on your baby’s bottom when they have a diaper rash.
 It works wonders!

 - 2 oz glass spray bottle